Guide to North American

 In 2011, British Columbia amended its recycling regulations, requiring businesses that supply packaging to be responsible for collecting and recycling their products.
 Implemented in 2014, this rule shifted recycling costs from taxpayers to producers and gave producers added incentive to be ecologically minded by producing less packaging and waste.

 As a result of EPR regulation for residential packaging and paper, recycling businesses have invested over CAD $45 million into B.C.'s recycling infrastructure.
-Since 2014, producers have successfully operated an efficient province-wide recycling system that collects and manages over 186,000 tons of packaging and paper materials annually.
+Since 2014, producers have successfully operated an efficient province-wide recycling system that collects and manages over 200,000 tons of packaging and paper materials annually.
 Most materials are collected through curbside residential programs.

 As part of its EPR Five-Year Action Plan 2021–2026, B.C. is exploring greater recycling opportunities and policy options for industrial, commercial, and institutional packaging-related waste.
 These products are found in office buildings, warehouses, stadiums, grocery stores, food service outlets, institutions, and agricultural applications.

-Source: Advancing Recycling in B.C.
+Sources: Advancing Recycling in B.C., Circular Materials

 Manitoba